Back to Blogs

 4. Personalized candidate engagement

-Chatbots like Mya and Olivia automate initial outreach, provide timely updates, and answer common questions, enhancing the candidate experience without recruiter intervention.
+ATS platforms also offer automated communication workflows that allow recruiters to reach out to potential candidates via LinkedIn and email automatically.
+Chatbots like Mya and Olivia can automate initial outreach, provide timely updates, and answer common candidate questions, enhancing the candidate experience while reducing recruiter workload.

 How does AI sourcing work?
 A step-by-step process